vishwas-hegde/vishwas-hegde.github.io/_pages/about.md

   <img src="assets/img/frontpage_symbols/pybullet.png" alt="Logo 7" title="Software 5" style="width: 50px; height: auto;"/>
   <img src="assets/img/frontpage_symbols/rviz.png" alt="Logo 8" title="Software 5" style="width: 50px; height: auto;"/>
 </div>

-As a robotics graduate student at WPI, I am pursuing my passion for Robotics and Automation.
-I currently work at Rapiscan Systems as Computer Vision/Deep Learning intern to leverage generative models for image super resolution and reconstruction.
-My academic research explores machine learning based motion planning to adaptively finetune planners based on workspace and optimize planner time for robotic arms.

-Prior to joining WPI, I gained substantial experience in Smart Factory Solutions and Manufacturing Execution Systems (MES) at Saint-Gobain India Private Limited - Glass Business.
-I built a SCADA system for a Windows manufacturing plant on Ignition platform, and integrated machine data and production data with MES software.

-I am actively seeking full-time roles starting May 2025 to explore and apply my diverse skill-set in Robotics, AI, and Automation, and to contribute to innovative and impactful projects.
-I am eager to learn from industry experts and to collaborate with cross-functional teams to solve real-world problems.